 Inventory: Inventories are stated at the lower of cost or market.
 Adjustments are made to standard cost, which approximates actual cost on a first-in, first-out basis.
 We estimate reductions to inventory for obsolete, slow-moving, excess and non-salable inventory by reviewing current transactions and forecasted product demand.
 We evaluate our inventories on an item by item basis and record inventory adjustments accordingly.
-If there is a significant decrease in demand for our products or there is a higher risk of inventory obsolescence because of rapidly changing technology and customer requirements, we may be required to increase our inventory adjustments and our gross margin could be adversely affected.
+If there is a significant decrease in demand for our products, uncertainty during product line transitions, or a higher risk of inventory obsolescence because of rapidly changing technology and customer requirements, we may be required to increase our inventory adjustments and our gross margin could be adversely affected.